Other gastrointestinal problems

 Diverticulitis (infected intestinal pockets)

-Here you can read more about diverticulosis and diverticulitis
+Read more about diverticulosis and diverticulitis

 Constipation

-Other causes of constipation can be various medications, certain diseases and certain foods.
+Other causes of constipation can be various medications, certain diseases, and certain foods.
 Women can also experience temporary constipation during pregnancy and at the end of the menstrual cycle.
-Constipation can lead to other ailments such as nausea, stomach pain and hemorrhoids.
+Constipation can lead to other ailments such as nausea, stomach pain, and hemorrhoids.

 Gases